This was supposed to be Chicken Tortilla Soup.

 I ate two bowls of this before dinner was even ready.
 Have I mentioned I am so ready for fall?

 This soup is fantastic and will be perfect for the cooler months.
-Add it to your weekly menu!
+Here are more Chicken Recipes to add to your weekly menu!

 - 32 oz box chicken broth